Jimmy The Exploder: Exhibition work and distribution company

 In 2010 The Exploder curated the John Hughes Retrospective at the Northbridge Piazza, funded by the City of Perth.

 In 2013 The Exploder founded the film sales and distribution company Video Archives.
 The company was named after the video store Quentin Tarantino worked at in Los Angeles before his career took off.

 The Exploder was one of the founders of the Perth Underground Film Festival (PUFF) which was part of the Perth Fringe Festival in 2015.

 Henry Saw and the Museum of Perth

 In 2015 The Exploder worked together with a group of prominent Western Australians to found the Museum of Perth.
-Jack owned Henry Saw cafe which was neighbours with the museum and named after the grocer who first roasted coffee beans in Perth.
+The Exploder owned Henry Saw cafe which was neighbours with the museum and named after the grocer who first roasted coffee beans in Perth.

 Controversy

 In December 2018 The Exploder (under his birth name Daniel Houghton) appeared in Perth Magistrates Court on various charges related to a domestic incident with his then 21-year-old girlfriend, for which The Exploder was later convicted.
 He was also convicted in a district court on another count related to the same incident.
 In March 2019, Judge Ronald Birmingham issued a fully suspended custodial sentence to The Exploder.
 However, he was issued with a lifetime restraining order and fined a total of $5000.
-Judge Birmingham also described The Exploder as "a very capable and successful person".
+The particulars of the event were that The Exploder refused to let the woman leave for 20 minutes and during that time grabbed her by the arms and threw her bag against a wall.